hzyu17/VIMP/README.md

 ## Examples
 **Safe and robust motion planning: Entropy maximization formulation**

 In a senario with a narrow gap existed between 2 obstacles, classical deterministic motion planner will find a plan that is short, but risky.
 Our method is equivalently entropy-regularized motion planning.
 The objective in the stochastic optimal control problem, $J(q)$, is regularized by the entropy of the trajectory joint distribution $H(q)$.
-The objective we are maximizing is
-$$ \mathbb{E}_q [J(q) + H(q)].$$
+The objective we are maximizing is$$\mathbb{E}_q [J(q) + H(q)].$$

 A higher entropy will trade off the short distance risky plan, and gives a longer but safer motion plan.
 On the right-hand side in the figures below is one illustrative example of this idea.

 <img src="https://github.com/hzyu17/VIMP/blob/master/figures/compare_go_through_go_around.png" width="600">